threenine/api-template/docs/docs/start/crud-endpoints.md

 # Basic Crud Endpoints template

+A common requirement can occur when developing API's maybe to develop a set of Seeding or common data administration end points to populate core tables within the API for with standing data or provide a set of End points to an administration application to manage the data.
+These can be very boring to develop because they are mostly CRUD based endpoints.

-The basic crud endpoints will generate a whole set of CRUD (Create, Read, Update and Delete) endpoints, based on providing a set of criteria provided via the switch arguments.
+The basic crud endpoints will generate a set of CRUD (Create, Read, Update and Delete) endpoints, based on providing a set of criteria provided via the switch arguments.

+The endpoints will not be a comprehensive list, but rather the common simple starting points to enable the quick development of really simple basic crud endpoints to enable developers to focus on the more complicated functionality.

 ### Switches